 Essentially capital gains are profits you make on 'assets' you've sold.
-Assets can be all kinds of things - from houses, jewellery, stocks and shares to vintage clothing and antique cars.
-The HMRC looks to tax you on the 'gain' you make when you sell these assets as Capital Gains Tax – essentially they want a percentage of any profit you make.
+Assets can be all kinds of things - from houses and jewellery to stocks and shares.
+HMRC looks to tax you on the 'gain' you make when you sell these assets as Capital Gains Tax.

 Two things are important to note about Capital Gains Tax.
 Firstly it's a tax on the gain you make, not the total amount you sell something for.
 Secondly, not every gain you make is subject to this tax – there are some exceptions.
 You only pay Capital Gains Tax when you sell: